lolgorithms/COSC2036/README.md

-# COSC2036 - Computer Game Design 1 at Algoma University
+# COSC2036 - Computer Game Design 1 - Algoma University

 This was a fun course!
 I got to design and build my very own platform game, "**Qwerty Cat**".